 Sony A6000 video test by Wesley Cordeiro

-The Sony a6000 camera is another great entry-level camera that is perfect for beginners.
-What I like about this particular video is that he is using the standard 16-50mm zoom lens that is often sold as a kit lens with this camera, proving that you don’t always need the best or most expensive lens to get great-looking footage.
+What I like about this particular video is that the filmmaker is using the standard 16-50mm zoom lens that is often sold as a kit lens with this camera, proving that you don’t always need the best or most expensive lens to get great-looking footage.

 Searching for your first camera can be overwhelming.
 Hopefully this article helped boil it down so you can make an informed decision that you are happy with.
 Your first camera is the camera that you will be learning with and playing around with.
 Don’t feel pressured to splurge on an expensive camera just yet.

 Have any questions or need help?
 Let me know in the comments.